As travel picks up across the globe, sorting out insurance is a must for any would-be jet setters.

-Here we answer the most common questions about choosing travel insurance in 2021, from finding specialist providers for “no-go” destinations to how to make a claim.
+But with so many different providers to choose from, it can be hard to know where to start.
+Here we answer the most common questions about choosing travel insurance in 2022, from COVID-19 cover to finding specialist providers for “no-go” destinations to how to make a claim.

 Will insurers demand vaccine passports or vaccine certification?